sgoedecke/farmers-market-cpp/README.md

 [X] Add an inventory with multiple tools: watering/harvesting/clearing land [ ] Add text popups to explain stuff
 [ ] Add a splash screen
+[ ] Make it so you can't hoe the inventory